dashohoxha/killercoda-scenarios/linux-cli/part3/intro.md

-Linux, like UNIX, is not only a multi-tasking, but also a multi-user system.
-This means that the system can be used by more than one user.
-So, the system needs to identify users and protect them from each-other.
+Linux, like UNIX, is a multi-tasking and a multi-user system.
+This means that the system can run multiple programs at the same time, and it can be used by more than one user at the same time.
+One of the challenges of such a system is that it needs to identify users and protect them from each-other.

 - Permissions (id, chmod, umask, su, sudo, chown, chgrp, passwd).
 - Processes (ps, top, jobs, bg, fg, kill, killall, shutdown).
-- Environment.
+- The environment (printenv, set, export, alias).
+Customizing the prompt.